Humbly Homemade

 • 3 large eggs, divided

-• ¾ cup mixed dried fruit like raisins, candied citron, etc.
+• ¾ cup mixed dried fruit (like raisins, cranberries, and/or candied citron)

 Cross for the Buns